RatikKapoor/reinventorii/README.md

 Ensure that you have Docker and `docker-compose` installed on your development computer: [Docker website](https://www.docker.com).
 Windows computers will need to use WSL2 (Windows Subsystem for Linux) as a backend following [this guide](https://docs.docker.com/docker-for-windows/wsl/).

 The MySQL server is hosted within the container.
 When running the container the server will automaticaally create a database based on the `inventory.sql` file located in the `db` folder.
-You can also connect to the server from your maching using the port `26289`.
+You can also connect to the server from your machine using the port `26289`.
 The default username is `scm` and password is `ensf409`.

 **MySQL Database Login Information**
 | paramater | value |